DEMOGRAPHIC & RELIGION

 There are a variety of ‘own’ dialects in Azerbaijani language that are widespread in Iran, Iraq, Russia (Dagestan), Georgia and Turkey.

-The Day of Azerbaijani alphabet and language is annually celebrated on 1 August.
+People celebrate the Day of Azerbaijani alphabet and language annually on 1 August.

 The People of Khynalyq